-In Figure 9.6, we display the transition between the two regimes.
+In Figure 9.6, we display the transition between two regimes of this type.
 We assume that $d_2 > d_1$ so that discrimination against women is lower at the higher level of schooling.
 This feature generates stronger incentives for women than men to invest in schooling.
 However, the fact that women must spend time working at home has the opposite effect.
-We then reduce the amount of time that the mother has to spend at home, τ , and raise the wage that educated women receive (so that d_2 rises), which strengthens the incentives of women to invest in schooling and to marry.
-Therefore, holding the marriage surplus z{IJ} constant, an increase in V_2 relative to V_1 is required to maintain equality between the number of men who wish to invest and marry and the number of women who wish to invest and marry.
-This effect is represented by the upwards shifts in the broken red and blue lines in Figure $9.6.^{20}$ The impact is assumed to be large enough to generate an equilibrium in which the two equilibrium requirements - equality of the numbers of men and women who acquire no schooling and marry (the broken blue line) and equality of the total numbers of men and women who wish to marry (the broken red line) - yield an intersection above the upper bound on the returns from schooling that men can receive within marriage.
+We then reduce the amount of time that the mother has to spend at home, $\tau$ , and raise the wage that educated women receive (so that $d_2$ rises), which strengthens the incentives of women to invest in schooling and to marry.
+Therefore, holding the marriage surplus $z{IJ}$ constant, an increase in $V_2$ relative to $V_1$ is required to maintain equality between the number of men who wish to invest and marry and the number of women who wish to invest and marry.
+This effect is represented by the upwards shifts in the broken red and blue lines in Figure 9.6.
+The impact is assumed to be large enough to generate an equilibrium in which the two equilibrium requirements - equality of the numbers of men and women who acquire no schooling and marry (the broken blue line) and equality of the total numbers of men and women who wish to marry (the broken red line) - yield an intersection above the upper bound on the returns from schooling that men can receive within marriage.
 Therefore, strictly positive assortative mating cannot be sustained as an equilibrium and the outcome is a mixed equilibrium in which there are more educated women than men among the married and some educated women marry uneducated men.
 This new mixed equilibrium is indicated by the point e'' in Figure 9.6.